b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 The text (and images) and code in this work, and in its GitHub repository, are licenced separately, as both advised herein, and in the designated folder in the GitHub repository.

+This publication, and parts thereof, may be reproduced, stored in a retrieval system and/or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, scanning and/or otherwise, as expressly permitted in the dual licencing.
+Requests to the publisher and author(s) for permission to reproduce or quote sections from this work, should be addressed to the contact details listed in its GitHub repository.

 ...
 ...